 How to Retrieve Missing Task History Entries After 1.47 upgrade

-Following a Postgres update, from version 1.47 of Matillion ETL onwards, only a subset of the whole task history will be immediately available without user action.
+Following a Postgres update, from version 1.47 of Matillion ETL and beyond, only a subset of the whole task history will be immediately available without user action.
 This subset is a maximum of the most recent 500,000 rows.

 For example, if you had one million task history items, upgrading to version 1.47 of Matillion ETL would lead to only the most recent 500,000 entries being shown under Project → Task History or via the API.
 Older entries are hidden from view and will eventually be cleaned up by the scheduler.
 Newer entries will not have this problem.